alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 This produces the average number of sessions required for users in the completion segment.

+To understand how many users completed in a single session, you create an additional segment that includes:

+- users who viewed the completion page
+- and whose Session count equals 1

+By comparing Total users across the two segments, you can calculate the proportion who completed in a single session.

-A session begins when a user starts interacting with your site and ends after a period of inactivity.
+A session begins when a user starts interacting with your site and ends after a period of inactivity (30 minutes by default, unless your GA4 property settings have been changed).
 If a user leaves and later returns, this creates a new session.
-As a result, users who take breaks before finishing will increase the average.
+As a result, users who take breaks before finishing will increase the average number of sessions.

-This calculation does not show how many sessions are required for all users who start the journey.
-It only reflects those who reached the completion page.
+These calculations reflect behaviour only among users who completed the journey.
+They do not show how many users who started the journey failed to complete.

-To calculate the value:
+To calculate the values:

 1. Create an exploration using the variables and settings below.
 2. Export the data to CSV.